 - Willows – 35 sites, first-come, first-serve

-Read about the Camping near Green Mountain Reservoir, all around Summit County.
+- Read about the camping near Green Mountain Reservoir and Summit County.

 Fishing: Lake is open to boat and shore fishing.
 In winter there’s ice fishing.

 - The Blue River can be accessed below the dam for catch and release fishing; artificial flies and lures only in this section.
 It’s open until 8pm.

 - Lower Cataract Lake is a 5 minute drive west on Co Rd 1725, which is off Heeney Rd.